Kaaba: After Muhammad

 During its history, the Black Stone at the Kaaba has been struck and smashed by a stone fired from a catapult, it has been smeared with excrement, stolen and ransomed by the Qarmatians and smashed into several fragments.

 During the Hajj of 930 CE, the Shi'ite Qarmatians attacked Mecca under Abu Tahir al-Jannabi, defiled the Zamzam Well with the bodies of pilgrims and stole the Black Stone, taking it to the oasis in Eastern Arabia known as al-Aḥsāʾ, where it remained until the Abbasids ransomed it in 952 CE.

+The earliest depiction of the Kaaba seems to have been in the mosaics of the Great Umayyad Mosque of Damascus (705-15), perhaps near the mihrab or qibla wall.
+However, this image does not survive.
+Almost four centuries later in 1093-1095 a monumental depiction of Mecca was carved on a slab in Mosul.
+In 1193, the Kaaba was depicted on an illustrated Hajj certificate, representing the earliest known image of the Kaaba which was circulated, these would only become more popular over the next half century.
+These typically show Mecca from above, but in the early 18th century a more slanted and less flattened view began to emerge.

 After heavy rains and flooding in 1626, the walls of the Kaaba collapsed and the Mosque was damaged.
 The same year, during the reign of Ottoman Emperor Murad IV, the Kaaba was rebuilt with granite stones from Mecca, and the Mosque was renovated.